muquit/privategpt/README.md

 # Vectorize your documents

-At this time I've noticed good result with PDF _text_ and reqular text documents.
+At this time I've noticed good results with PDF _text_ and reqular text documents.
 The instructions will be updated when I play with other document types.

 - The project comes with 2 free books in text dracula.txt and time_machine.txt from [Project Guenberg](https://www.gutenberg.org/).
 If you want, copy some PDF or text files to ./ingest/documents directory